karan757527/machine_learning_projects/MPG Prediction/README.md

 # Miles Per Gallon Prediction

-## This model is based on Linear Regression Machine Leearning Technique.
+## This model is based on Linear Regression Machine Learning Technique.
 ## Dataset here used is from SNS module.
 ## It takes value of various parameters of car and then predict its mileage.
 ## Model is deployed using tkinter.